Temporary Resident Visa (TRV)

 - study permit (or post-graduate work permit if applicable)

-- recent transcript (Go directly to the Registrar's office or make a request on DalOnline)
+- Official transcript (Go directly to the Registrar's office or make a request on DalOnline)

 - proof of next term's enrolment: undergraduate students can request a confirmation of enrolment letter from the Registrar's Office and graduate students can request a letter from the Faculty of Graduate Studies